Cascading/Impatient/part1/README.md

 Cascading for the Impatient, part 1
 ===================================
-Bokay, our lesson today is how to write a simple [Cascading 2.0](http://www.cascading.org/) app.
+The lesson today is how to write a simple [Cascading 2.0](http://www.cascading.org/) app.
 The goal is clear and concise: create the simplest application possible in Cascading, while following best practices.
 No bangs, no whistles, just good solid code.

-So here's a brief Java program, about a dozen lines long.
+Here's a brief Java program, about a dozen lines long.
 It copies lines of text from file "A" to file "B".
 It uses 1 *mapper* in Apache Hadoop.
 No *reducer* needed.

 Certainly this same work could be performed in much quicker ways, such as using `cp` on Linux.
 However this Cascading example is merely a starting point.
 We'll build on this example, adding new pieces of code to explore features and strengths of Cascading.
 We'll keep building until we have a MapReduce implementation of [TF-IDF](http://en.wikipedia.org/wiki/Tf*idf) for scoring the relative "importance" of keywords in a set of documents.
 In other words, Text Mining 101.
 What you might find when you peek inside [Lucene](http://lucene.apache.org/) for example, or some other text indexing framework.
 Moreover, we'll show how to use [TDD](http://en.wikipedia.org/wiki/Test-driven_development) features of Cascading, to build robust MapReduce apps for scale.